 What sets the Walker Pro M1 apart from others is its fixed 5% incline, opening the door to more challenging workout options.
 It’s also shorter than most walking pads, measuring just over 24 inches in length.
 I also love that it comes pre-assembled and ready to use right away.

 Most walking pads come with a remote control, but the Pro M1 also lets you connect to an app using Bluetooth.
 This lets you conveniently manage your workouts from your phone.
 It also features a digital LED display that keeps you informed about your walking speed, total steps taken, time spent walking, and total calories burned.
 Plus, with its built-in wheels, it’s a breeze to move around and store – simply slide it under the bed or couch when you’re done.
-That said, keep in mind that the Egofit is about 7″ tall.
+That said, keep in mind that the Egofit is taller than most walking pads, at about 7 inches in height.

 Now, it’s not the speed demon of treadmills, maxing out at 6 km/hour, however, it’s quite standard for walking pads.
 But if you’re looking for a steady and controlled walking pace with some incline to engage the glutes, it’s got you covered.